Musekura20/Student-Grade-Management-System/README.md

 PROJECT TITLE: Student grade management system using PL/SQL collections, records and GOTO
 1. Problem identification
-A school wamts a simple PL/SQL program that can:
+A school wants a simple PL/SQL program that can:
 -store student names and their grades
 -calcular=te each student's averages
 -decide who passed and who failed